Algebraic Surfaces in Positive Characteristic: Unirationality, supersingularity, finite fields, and arithmetic

 for some integer $1\leq \sigma_0\leq 10$ by \cite{Artin Supersingular}.

 \begin{Definition} The integer $\sigma_0$ is called the {\em Artin invariant} of the Artin-supersingular K3 surface. \end{Definition}

-In characteristic $p\geq3$, Artin-supersingular K3 surfaces with $\sigma_0\leq2$ are Kummer surfaces of supersingular Abelian surfaces.
+In characteristic $p\geq3$, Shioda-supersingular K3 surfaces with $\sigma_0\leq2$ are Kummer surfaces of supersingular Abelian surfaces.
 Their moduli space is one-dimensional but non-separated.
 Moreover, there is precisely one such surface with $\sigma_0=1$, and it arises as ${\rm Km}(E\times E)$, where $E$ is a supersingular elliptic curve.
-We refer to \cite{Shioda supersingular} and \cite{Ogus} for details.
-From the unirationality results on Kummer surfaces in characteristic $p\geq3$ mentioned above it follows that supersingular K3 surfaces with $\sigma_0\leq2$ are unirational.
-We refer to \cite{Schroeer Kummer} for the analog results in characteristic $2$.
+We refer to \cite{Shioda supersingular} and \cite{Ogus} for details, and to \cite{Schroeer Kummer} for the description in characteristic $2$.
+From Theorem \ref{thm:Kummer unirational}, it follows that Shioda-supersingular K3 surfaces with $\sigma_0\leq2$ are unirational (see also the discussion at the end of Section \ref{subsec:Shioda supersingular}).

-A Torelli theorem for Artin-supersingular K3 surfaces in terms of crystalline cohomology has been shown by Ogus \cite{Ogus}.

-Finally, we refer to \cite{RS K3} for a detailed overview on the geometry of K3 surfaces in positive characteristic.
+Ogus \cite{Ogus} established a Torelli theorem for Shioda-supersingular K3 surfaces with marked Picard lattices in terms of crystalline cohomology.
+Finally, we refer to \cite{RS K3} for further results on K3 surfaces in positive characteristic.